zoltanrabi/devops/README.md

 3. **Download GitHub Desktop and connect your repository:** [Download Github Desktop](https://github.com/apps/desktop)
 4. **Generate sfdxAuthUrl:**
    - Login to your orgs from VS code
-   - Generate and save your sfdxAuthUrl:
+   - Generate and save your sfdxAuthUrl by running the following command (replace your-org-name with your org name):
    ```sf org display --verbose --json -o your-org-name ```
    - Save the contect of the marked line (string after "force://PlatformCLI::)
 ![GitHub Branch Rules](.github/images/sfdxAuthUrl.jpg)